garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

   sudo su
   ```
 * AppData Roaming Applications
-  * Thunderbird is an email client meaning some email data might be stored on in the file system
+  * Thunderbird is an email client meaning some email data might be stored on the disk
   ```
    d/d 83910-144-5:      Roaming
       ++ d/d 84335-144-1:     Adobe